Cloud Security on the CIO's mind

 In a traditional data center/server room, you have biometric security access controls to allow employees to specific sections of your data centers.
 You may have demarcated certain portions of the network and firewall to be handled by a particular team.
 You may wonder whether you will be able to delegate the access controls of your employees to only their relevant areas effectively.

 AWS provides a powerful tool called Identity Access Management (IAM), which allows granular access to your cloud infrastructure to named individuals.
-Thus, you can now break down access into your cloud management portal for employees based on the departments that they belong to.
-If you already having a authentication system based on Directory Services in your organisation, you may integrate these policies directly with your existing infrastructure and avail of single sign-on benefits.
+Thus, you can now break down access to your cloud management portal for employees based on the departments that they belong to.
+If you already having an authentication system based on Directory Services in your organization, you may integrate these policies directly with your existing infrastructure and avail of single sign-on benefits.